 Professor Collins is a Fellow of the Dietitians Association of Australian (DAA).
 She chaired the development of the Best Practice Dietetic Guidelines for the Management of Overweight and Obesity for Adults and lead the dietetic team at the University of Newcastle to review the evidence base informing these guidelines in 2011.
 She represents DAA on the international working party for the Practice Based Evidence in Nutrition (PEN) in collaboration with Dietitians of Canada and the British Dietetic Association.

 Professor Collins is a well known Australian media commentator on nutrition and has conducted thousands of media interviews.
-She has been a spokesperson for the Dietitians Association of Australia fro 16 years.
-She has co-authored six books for the public on weight loss and has been nutrition consultant to the Shine Australia who produce the TV programs The Biggest Loser, The Bachelor and So You Think you can Dance.
+She has been a spokesperson for the Dietitians Association of Australia for 17 years.
+She has co-authored six books for the public on weight loss and has been nutrition consultant to the Shine Australia who produce the TV programs The Biggest Loser, The Bachelor, So You Think you can Dance and Australian Survivor.

 Fellow of the Dietitians Association of Australia